microsoft/atlas-design/site/src/components/table.md

 ### Stacked on mobile

 _`table-stacked-mobile`_ stacks table cells on mobile screen sizes.
+Please use it wisely due to its unusual appearance, it is not the default behavior for the tables.

 <table class="table table-stacked-mobile margin-top-sm">
 	<thead>